This post may contain affiliate links, meaning I may get a small monetary kickback. More info

-This is a lot easier if you have the cellular watch; as a mom and a woman I feel much safer leaving my phone at home or in the car knowing I have the ability to call or text for help from my watch if I need to.
+This is a lot easier if you have the cellular version of the watch.
+(As a mom and a woman I feel much safer leaving my phone at home or in the car knowing I have the ability to call or text for help from my watch if I need to.)

-There are a lot of potential objections here, so let's explore the reasons people don't want to ditch (or hide) their phones.
+There are a lot of potential objections here, so let's explore the reasons you might not want to ditch (or hide) your phone.

 "But what if I'm waiting for an important text?"